The Squad: A Star Wars Story

 “Here!
 Here!
 Here!
 Here!
 Here!
 Over here!” he heard the lieutenant shout.
 His voice also crackled through the trooper’s commlink.
 The trooper halted and turned toward the lieutenant, who was across the compound.

 Next to the lieutenant, one of the creatures was standing, holding a lit torch.
 The commotion of the attack had caused it to freeze.
 The trooper looked into those blank, black eyes as he leveled his blaster.
-He felt a shudder of recognition — and then sudden panic.
-He knew those eyes.
-That chatter.
+Something about them triggered a thought.
 It was them.
-The monster.
+It was never the Rebels.
+It was always them all along.
+It was these creatures.

-A good trooper never lets emotion creep into his duty, but FD-472 wanted it to die.
-He pulled the trigger, sending a fusillade of blaster shots at the creature.
+Before he could think, he pulled down on it and sent a fusillade of blaster shots at the creature.
 They went wide, causing the creature to bounce up and down in fear and drop the torch.
 It landed in the tinder, which sputtered a bit and then burst into flame.